 3.1.4 A performance bond of $2,000 for teams that have joined the AMSL since 2001, $1,000 for teams that joined the AMSL in or prior to 2000 and have remained a member since that time (bond to be held indefinitely while the team remains in the AMSL): After 3 years if the team is still in the league $1,000.00 of the $2,000.00 bond will be returned to the team.

-22.214.171.124 The AMSL Executive Committee reserves the right to access this bond if the team refuses to pay any monetary fines or legitimate levies by October 31st each year, and the team must replenish the bond by December 31st in order to remain eligible for continued participation in the AMSL.
+184.108.40.206 The ASA Board of Directors reserves the right to access this bond if the team refuses to pay any monetary fines or legitimate levies by October 31st each year, and the team must replenish the bond by December 31st in order to remain eligible for continued participation in the AMSL.

 - 2nd occasion: $2,000.00 and team’s continued participation subject to review by the ASA Board of Directors and AMSL Commissioner.
 F4 (b)

 - In both instances, the bond must be replenished prior to the team’s next AMSL game.
 In addition to teams being charged the administrative fee for a no show, the team will lose three points.
 Their opponents will be awarded a three-point win.

-3.2 The following shall be provided by each team to the AMSL Administrator in the ASA office, within the timelines stated below:
+3.2 The following shall be provided by each team to the AMSL Administrator within the timelines stated below:

 Small Districts Clause: Districts other than Edmonton and Calgary can use their entire men’s or woman’s league program as “reserve teams”.
 Small district teams who declare a specific reserve team are no longer allowed to use their entire men’s or woman’s league program as additional ‘reserve team’ players.

-3.3.3 Youth players who participate in the AMSL will be identified as “Youth” on the AMSL roster.
+3.3.3 Youth players who participate in the AMSL will be identified as “Y” beside their name on AMSL game sheets.
+F9